Should I invest my money or save it?

 What is the main difference between saving and investing?

 The main difference between saving and investing is the potential risk and reward you are taking on.
-A savings account tends to have very little risk – unless the bank goes bust in which case the first £85,000 of your savings should be protected by the Financial Services Compensation Scheme (FSCS).
+A savings account tends to have very little risk which is good for short term goals – unless the bank goes bust in which case the first £85,000 of your savings should be protected by the Financial Services Compensation Scheme (FSCS).

 In contrast, investments can go up and down in value.
 So, while you may make more money by investing, there is also a risk to your initial capital.
 This is why investments always come with a warning, and investment advisers always tell customers to spread their investments across different asset classes (to spread the risk) and also invest for the long term to smooth out any fluctuations in performance.